 - a family history of melanoma

-- having moles that are changing
+- moles that are changing

 A doctor may be able to distinguish melanoma from seborrheic keratosis with a visual examination.
-When a doctor is uncertain of the diagnosis, or if a person has a range of risk factors for melanoma, it may be necessary to take a biopsy of the growth.
+When a doctor is uncertain of the diagnosis or if a person has a range of risk factors for melanoma, it may be necessary to take a biopsy of the growth.

 Seborrheic keratoses are typically:

-People should watch for following signs:
+People should watch for the following signs:

 Seborrheic keratoses do not usually cause symptoms and do not necessarily require treatment.
 However, some people prefer to have them removed because they find the growths unattractive.

-Treatment for melanoma depends on a range of factors, including the stage of the cancer and whether it has spread to other areas of the body.
+Treatment for melanoma depends on a range of factors, including the stage of cancer and whether it has spread to other areas of the body.

-However, treatment almost always requires removing the cancer, as well as any lymph nodes to which it has spread.
+However, treatment almost always requires removing the cancer as well as any lymph nodes to which it has spread.